 - I’ve been in an army for ten years, and I can assure you that I do not have a problem with obeying rules and procedures.
 To be honest, it is not my business to think about the internal policies of the organization or company, because it’s not my organization.
 Someone else set the rules and if I decided to work for them, I have to obey them.
 I think that it is important to study the rules and to learn about everything important before you start the job.
 Once working, however, we should respect the rules.

-- I found it hard to respect the “silence after 10pm” policy in the last hostel where I worked.
+- I found it hard to respect the “silence after 10pm” policy in the last hostel where I worked, and disagreed with this rule.
 Mostly young people stayed at the place.
 At 10pm the fun just starts in such hostels, at least in my opinion and experience.
 But maybe the owners or managers had to respect some regulations set by the municipality, or they had their own reasons for this policy, which I could not understand from my position of an ordinary employee.
 Nevertheless, they were not prospering, and I had to leave the place anyway.

 - I have never found it hard.
 Prison is a place of order–or at least it should be.
 Working as a correctional officer, I considered it extremely important to adhere to the rules, to follow all protocols.
 Yes, it can be difficult sometimes.
 For example when you have to take a coercive action against an inmate, and you know it isn’t necessary.
 But if they break the rules they have to be punished.

-- We had a strict no mobile phones and no social media policy in my last job.
+- We had a strict no mobile phones and no social media policy in my last job, or at least that’s how I interpreted it.
 This was something really hard for me to follow.
 I must admit I was addicted to looking at my phone and checking my Instagram and Facebook.
 But I did not realize this until I started to work for the company.
 It was hard to comply with the rules, but at the end of the day they helped me to beat my social media addiction.
 I am grateful that the company had such strict rules in place.

 You can share your opinion, but you should obey the rules–or leave